 Join us and hear from Marc Brenman, Soumaya Khalifa, Simma Lieberman, Dr. Joseph Nwoye, and Dr. Elwood Watson.
 Please join our mission to Promote Diversity, Foster Inclusion and Counteract Hate.
 Together, we can make a lasting impact for the betterment of society during these troubling times, and for all times.

 The ADR has benefitted the workplace and communities locally, nationally and globally for the past 15 years.
 The ADR has always been free of charge as part of my lifetime efforts to help foster greater understanding and acceptance of diversity, inclusion and related issues in our increasingly multicultural, multiracial and multiethnic nation — and, indeed, the world.

 I persevere in this endeavor despite life-threatening illnesses.
-I’m now in my golden years and have already endured major surgery resulting in my being unable to speak for years.
+I have endured major surgery resulting in my being unable to speak for years.
 Unfortunately, I’ve also suffered through mourning the deaths of every member of my nuclear family.
 May they Rest In Peace.

 I'm grateful for my life and the ability to continue my father's legacy as a U.S. military intelligence officer who liberated a Nazi death camp during World War II.
 In addition to being the founder and editor-in-chief of ADR, I have served as the executive director of Jewish Federations, created the DuPage/Chicago Interfaith Resource Network and the Southeast Women's Council on Diversity.